eriklieben/ErikLieben.FA.StronglyTypedIds/README.md

 Generated code includes:
 - JSON converters compatible with System.Text.Json
 - Type converters for model binding and configuration
-- Static factory and parsing methods
+- Static factory and parsing methods (with optional culture-specific overloads)
 - Comparison operators and `IComparable<T>` implementation when applicable
+- Implicit/explicit conversion operators for cleaner syntax
+- Static `Empty` property for types with natural empty values
 - Extension methods for common operations
 - `DebuggerDisplay` attribute for improved debugging
 - Comprehensive XML documentation
+- Optimized using directives (only includes what's needed)

 All generation happens at **compile time** - there's no runtime reflection or performance impact.